Do You Need a Massachusetts Lawyer to Find Unreported Income?

 Getting the Correct Value

-At Massachusetts Family Law Group, our lawyers consult with forensic accountants and investigators to identify all the assets and explore other financial issues when a couple divorces.
+At Pollack Law Group, P.C., our lawyers consult with forensic accountants and investigators to identify all the assets and explore other financial issues with a Financial Assets In Divorce.
 These experts are respected by the judges in the Norfolk, Middlesex, Essex and Suffolk Probate and Family Courts.
 They assist with:

 - Determining full and fair income available for spousal maintenance and child support